 As a converter, it works surprisingly well.
 Users can do conversions for measurements, temperature, and currency, among other things.
 The keypad is large and easy to see, and the UI is well-designed too.

 If you are like me, the quality of your workflow is contingent on the lists you make.
-With Wunderlist, you can create beautiful task and to-do lists that are synced across all of your devices, as long as you have a Wunderlist account.
+With Wunderlist, you can create beautiful task lists and to-do lists that are synced across all of your devices, as long as you have a Wunderlist account.

 The app has been around for a while, so a lot of the kinks have been worked out.
-Users can designate background images for list and set specific badge notifications for alerts.
-Wunderlist is the "Old Faithful" of to-do list apps.
+Users can designate background images for lists and set specific badge notifications for alerts.
+Wunderlist is the “Old Faithful” of to-do list apps.

 Chromebook users who are looking to collect and digest content more fluidly should look no further than Feedly.
 Available for free in the Chrome Web Store, Feedly lets users aggregate the content from other sites into a personalized interface.